The Minimalist Garden

 The planting design for this garden has been shortlisted for an industry award by Pro landscaper.

-Award ceremony will be held in November 2018
+Award ceremony was held in November 2018

 15th Century yeoman's Hall House in Tonbridge with a 5 acre site.
 Complete redevelopment over 5 years.